wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-add-domain.md

 4. From the table, copy or record the **Destination or Points to Address** information.

-If you are using the Management Portal:
+If you are using the <!-- deleted by customization Azure --> Management Portal:

-1. In the portal, click **Active Directory**, click the name of your directory, click **Domains**.
+1. In the <!-- deleted by customization Azure Management Portal --><!-- keep by customization: begin --> portal <!-- keep by customization: end -->, click **Active Directory**, click the name of your directory, <!-- deleted by customization and then --> click **Domains**.
 2. On the **Domains** page, in the list of domain names, click the domain that you want to verify, and then click **Verify**.
 2. On the **Verify** page, in the **Record Type** drop-down list, choose either **TXT record** or **MX record**.
 3. Copy or record the information under it.